SOMETHING OLD SOMETHING NEW: REFINING CHRONOLOGIES IN NORTHWEST INDIA THROUGH RADIOCARBON

-Although hundreds of sites with Ahar white painted black and red ware have been identified across northwest India, only about 40 have been excavated, and few these have published radiocarbon dates.
+Although hundreds of sites with Ahar white painted black and red ware have been identified across northwest India, only a few dozen have been excavated, and even fewer have published radiocarbon dates.
 This paper systematically reviews both older published dates and newer recently processed dates and examines the contexts from which they come.
-After eliminating many dates due to incomplete publication data, mixed contexts, or other complications, dates were analyzed to order to re-assess and refine the accepted chronology for the Ahar Culture, which is associated with the pottery.
-All previously published dates were recalibrated using the INTCAL 13 Northern Hemisphere calibration curve and a subset of dates was further refined through basic phase and series models using OxCal 4.3.2 software.
-The results shift the chronology of the Ahar Culture, suggesting that it may be later than commonly accepted, which challenges the very definition of the culture.
+After eliminating many dates due to incomplete publication data, mixed contexts, or other complications, remaining dates are used to re-assess and refine the accepted chronology for the pottery.
+All previously published dates are recalibrated using the INTCAL 20 Northern Hemisphere calibration curve and a subset of dates is further refined through basic phase and sequence models using OxCal 4.4 software.
+The results shift regional chronologies, suggesting that they may be later than commonly accepted.

 Raczek, Teresa P.